Fairfield Hand Clinic (SW Sydney Hand Centre)

 For Referring Doctors

 Multi-trauma patients or those with life-threatening injuries should be directed to Liverpool trauma team initially.
-All other hand injuries will be seen in Fairfield, there being no hand service remaining in Liverpool.
+All other hand injuries will be seen in Fairfield, there being no hand service remaining in Liverpool Hospital.

-To arrange a trauma referral please contact the on-call hand registrar through Fairfield Hospital Switch on 9616 8111.
+To arrange a trauma referral please contact the on-call hand registrar through Fairfield Hospital Switchboard on 9616 8111.

 During working hours, patients will be seen the same day in SWS Hand Centre (or asked to attend the following morning’s Hand Clinic).